-Their educational and social backgrounds and past careers, though vital components of their collective experience, cannot, however, fully explain the women's momentous and considered decisions to change the patterns of their lives, to leave families and friends and familiar places, in some cases forever, and to renounce for the immediate future the possibility of marriage and a family, so that they could "share in the evangelization of the world in [their] generation."92 It was neither a sudden nor a rash choice.
+Their educational and social backgrounds and past careers, though vital components of their collective experience, cannot, however, fully explain the women's momentous and considered decisions to change the patterns of their lives, to leave families and friends and familiar places, in some cases forever, and to renounce for the immediate future the possibility of marriage and a family, so that they could "share in the evangelization of the world in [their] generation."
+It was neither a sudden nor a rash choice.
 W. M. S. policies and red tape ensured that no women ever went into the mission field without adequate time to reflect carefully about her future.

-For many of these women, nurtured in the deep-rooted Methodist evangelical tradition, the decision to devote themselves to missionary work and the service of God was quite simply a logical choice, a way to earn their living Minimuty With = 7 and, at the same time, fulfill what they perceived as their $[-\Gamma_a \ell_a \ell_b]$ obligation to themselves, their families and God.
+Methodist evangelical tradition, the decision to devote themselves to missionary work and the service of God was quite simply a logical choice, a way to earn their living and, at the same time, fulfill what they perceived as their obligation to themselves, their families and God.
 With few exceptions, the women had been brought up in one of the Methodist churches in Canada, and after 1884, in the newly unified Methodist Church of Canada.
 For them and for their families, Methodism was an integral part of their daily existence, far more than a religion to be observed only on the Sabbath.
-Methodism has been called "a peculiarly social religion" whose "characteristic institutions and values ... class meetings, lovefeasts, society meetings, protracted meetings, camp meetings, tea meetings, and even ... family worship, were all meant to create an organic solidarity amongst the membership."93 Nineteenth-century Canadian Methodism was, as William Magney has shrewdly observed, fully "... a way of life with deep roots in the Canadian past.
-It is the encompassed a code of conduct, to which one subscribed with belligerent pride."
+Methodism has been called "a peculiarly social religion" whose "characteristic institutions and values ... class meetings, lovefeasts, society meetings, protracted meetings, camp meetings, tea meetings, and even ... family worship, were all meant to create an organic solidarity amongst the membership."93 Nineteenth-century Canadian Methodism was, as William Magney has shrewely observed, "... a way of life with deep roots in the Canadian past.
+It encompassed a code of conduct, to which one subscribed with belligerent pride."
 By the end of the nineteenth-century, the Methodist Church had become "the bristling hub of community social activities, whether of a charitable, convivial, or regenerative character."94

 In the last decades of the nineteenth century and the early years of the twentieth, Methodists, as active participants in the emerging social gospel movement, gradually began to accept the view that "[t]he Church was responsible for more than the spiritual welfare of the individual.
 The simple Christian gospel truths had to be applied to the whole institutional character of contemporary society."95 The Church and its members crusaded vigorously on behalf of those causes which they believed would most benefit society as a whole.
 The strict observance of the Sabbath and the temperance and prohibition movements, traditional goals of both British and Canadian Methodism, took precedence over many other issues.
-William Magney, for one, suggests a "direct correlation between the growth of militancy in pursuit of these goals, and the awakening of a distinctive Methodist spirit of social, political, and economic reform."96 The future W. M. S. missionaries were 5.
-9 4 5.
-9 4 brought up to heed the Methodist Church's pronouncements on both secular and religious issues of the day.
+William Magney, for one, suggests a "direct correlation between the growth of militancy in pursuit of these goals, and the awakening of a distinctive Methodist spirit of social, political, and economic reform."
+The future W. M. S. missionaries were brought up to heed the Methodist Church's pronouncements on both secular and religious issues of the day.

-As a child growing up at the turn of the century, in Brandon, a small town in Manitoba, Edna May Speers, a future missionary in China, had promised never to "play cards, dance or go to a horse race."97 These restrictions were part of the "Note" to paragraph 35 of the Methodist Discipline, added in 1886 and not removed until 1910.98 For Edna, and her sister Ada who joined the W. M. S. as a doctor, Sunday in Brandon was an endless round of religious activities and related good works.
+As a child growing up at the turn of the century, in Brandon, a small town in Manitoba, Edna May Speers, a future missionary in China, had promised never to "play cards, dance or go to a horse race."
+These restrictions were part of the "Note" to paragraph 35 of the Methodist Discipline, added in 1886 and not removed until 1910.
+8 For Edna, and her sister Ada who joined the W. M. S. as a doctor, Sunday in Brandon was an endless round of religious activities and related good works.
 Edna recalled that